llvm/llvm-www/proposals/LP0004-project-governance.md

 For LLVM I tried to break down the teams into areas based on rough contribution volume.
 I codified the wide purview of the LLVM Community Code of Conduct.

 I deliberately did not change the role of code owners from what is codified in our Developer Policy.
 I recognize that our community expects code owners to take a wider role, and we (generally) respect a wider authority for code owners.

+> Note: Since original publication the role of code owner has been redefined as maintainers to encompass the broader community role.
+See the [discourse post](https://discourse.llvm.org/t/rfc-proposing-changes-to-the-community-code-ownership-policy/80714).

 Defining and refining the LLVM Developer Policy should be a priority for elected governance.